A History of the Vote in Canada

 Candidate Wins Seat, Then Loses It

 Forced to flee his Polish homeland after opposing Russian rule in the 1831 rebellion, Alexandre-Édouard Kierzkowski (1816–1870) reached Canada in 1842, becoming a naturalized British subject in 1847.
 Kierzkowski, right, was elected to the Province of Canada's legislative council on September 15, 1858, but opponents claimed that his property value was insufficient to qualify him for office.
 After a three-year investigation, a legislative committee declared the election void (not unusual in tumultuous nineteenth-century politics).
-His challenger at the ensuing by-election (proclamation, above) was Louis Lacoste (1798–1878), a political activist in Lower Canada.
+His challenger at the ensuing by-election (proclamation, below) was Louis Lacoste (1798–1878), a political activist in Lower Canada.
 Lacoste defeated Kierzkowski, 2,042 votes to 2,013.

 On the whole, these restrictions were applied only partially and erratically in the North American colonies because of the different socio-economic conditions prevailing there.
 The criteria also varied from colony to colony, with the result that those that formed Canada initially – Nova Scotia, Prince Edward Island, New Brunswick, Quebec, Ontario and British Columbia – joined Confederation with appreciably different electoral laws.
 The nature and evolution of these laws are the main focus of this chapter.